mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072B-Discovery/Examples/TIM/TIM_PWMInput/readme.txt

 @par Example Description

-This example shows how to use the TIM peripheral to measure the frequency and duty cycle of an external signal.
+Use of the TIM peripheral to measure the frequency and duty cycle of an external signal.

 The TIM3CLK frequency is set to SystemCoreClock (Hz), the Prescaler is 0 so the